jvkoebbe/gamblersruin/main.md

 This repository contains a version of the Gambler's Ruin Java Applet from a long time ago.
 This object oriented class was written by [Joe Koebbe](http://www.math.usu.edu/~koebbe) as part of a teaching unit for a course entitled Math 4620 Computer Aided Mathematics for Secondary Mathematics Teachers.
 The idea was to present an example of a mathematical modeling problem with a closed form analytic solution for the problem.
+Note that the solution obtained is for a specific case of the problem.
+The assumptions required to compute the analytic solution are given in the materials for this repository.

 The code is self-contained, written in Java.
 All you need is a relatively new version of a Java compiler.
 The graphical user interface displays textfields for input and output.
 This webpage documents how a user can interact with the code once you have